 Partnerships & Investment

-In order to support the development of its ecosystem, Snowflake has incepted an investment vehicle (Snowflake Ventures) allowing it to invest in external solutions by strengthening the integration on its platform and guaranteeing their common customers a longer-term relationship.
+In order to support the development of its ecosystem, Snowflake has incepted a dedicated subsidiary (Snowflake Ventures) allowing it to invest in external solutions by strengthening the integration on its platform and guaranteeing their common customers a longer-term relationship.

-This is notably the case for Alation, Collibra, Dataiku, DataRobot, DataOps.Live, dbtLabs, ThoughtSpot, and many others.
+This is notably the case for 20% of companies: Alation, Collibra, Dataiku, DataRobot, DataOps.Live, dbtLabs, ThoughtSpot, and many others.

 Take Part in the Devoteam Community